Megafault: Reception

-Italy's Everyeye said that the film was a horrendous piece of Cinema, declaring that: "in the genre of Disaster Films, it has now become abbundantly clear that they are the most shameless products that mankind could ever savour to create.
+Italy's Everyeye said that the film was a horrendous piece of Cinema, declaring that: "in the genre of Disaster Films, it has now become abundantly clear that they are the most shameless products that mankind could ever savour to create.
 With horrendous acting, the shallowest of effects and a narrative that is as fine as an expiration date".
 Proceeding to say that: "From Black River Mountain To Yellowstone's Volcano, the movie tries to balance the little it has, but failing to change even a miniscule comma."
 Ending by saying: "Megafault is nothing more than a rehash of the rehashes, in a movie where the world is again in danger by strange inhuman forces, inside a severely expired horror formula and special effects blander than a multiverse."
 Rating it a 4 out of 10.
 Kevin Carr from 7M Pictures said that it: "manages to tell an ongoing story while throwing enough special effects at you to keep your eyes busy."
 Saying that the acting is also one of its best bits.
 However, he disliked the acting and the story's writing, giving it a 3/5 rating.

 ILoveDisasterMovies said that: "For what is obviously a low budget movie, Mega Fault refuses to bow down and be a chit-chat film and tries its best to be full action from start to finish.
 Yes, the script is pretty awful but thankfully there’s not too much of it.
 This combined with a generally decent standard of acting (and not too much over acting) makes it much easier to forgive Mega Fault’s shortcomings and concentrate on its strengths."
 Continuing by saying that the effects are as similar as every other film, "showing you that the movie is higher budget than what it actually is".
 Ending by saying: "I throughly enjoyed Mega Fault.
 It’s one of the best low budget disaster movies I’ve seen in a long time.
 It cuts out the shmucky plot, the love triangles and the padding and gives us 90 minutes of low budget thrils and spills.
 As a result, it gives decent bang for its buck and doesn’t feel quite so out of place compared to its big screen rivals.
 At its best, you can disengage your brain and enjoy and at its worst you can laugh at its silly science."

 Kevin Matthews from FlickFeast said that the acting is horrendously bad, the script is awful and the whole movie is a joke, saying that it's "Laughably entertaining in all the wrong ways".